 City staff has studied the priority growth strategies of the City extensively the past two years.
 It has developed seven distinct alternatives and made a recommendation for one.
 While the action under discussion for this subject area is not inconsistent with the Land Use Policy Plan, staff believes the goals of the land Use Policy Plan can be better served with further action.
-In order to further the LUPP goals, a broader recommendation might include changes to the Southwest and Northwest priority growth.
+In order to further the LUPP goals, a broader recommendation might include changes to the Southwest and Northwest priority growth areas as well as to the City's capital investment strategy.
 This broader look at the entire priority growth strategy was not a part of the City Council referral from Story County Land, L.C.
-However, action on this referral should not preclude that broader look at growth strategies.
+But action on this referral should not preclude that broader look at growth and investment strategies.